tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 **M:** Why do we need testing everywhere?
 I mean, is validation and testing everywhere really worth the effort?

 **C:** I suspect it is, but let's go back to first principles and build from there.
-Do we agree that testing source code at different "levels" [Capulet, muttering to himself: "need a better word for this"] is appropriate and worth the effort?
+Do we agree that testing source code at different "levels" [Tybalt, muttering to himself: "need a better word for this"] is appropriate and worth the effort?

 **M:** Yes, it's well understood by now that without unit testing, for instance, it's more difficult to refactor your code or add features without risking uncaught regression.
 XP says it gives you courage.
 That's always stuck with me.